meshtastic/firmware/docs/software/mesh-alg.md

 - if we've already passed through us (or is from us), then it ignore it
 - use the nodes already mentioned in the request to update our routing table
 - if they were looking for us, send back a routereply
-- if max_hops is zero and they weren't looking for us, drop (FIXME, send back error - I think not though?)
+- NOT DOING FOR NOW -if max_hops is zero and they weren't looking for us, drop (FIXME, send back error - I think not though?)
-- if we receive a discovery packet, we use it to populate next_hop (if needed) towards the requester (after decrementing max_hops)
+- if we receive a discovery packet, and we don't have next_hop set in our nodedb, we use it to populate next_hop (if needed) towards the requester (after decrementing max_hops)
 - if we receive a discovery packet, and we have a next_hop in our nodedb for that destination we send a (reliable) we send a route reply towards the requester

 when sending any reliable packet

-- if we get back a nak, send a routeError message back towards the original requester. all nodes eavesdrop on that packet and update their route caches
+- if timeout doing retries, send a routeError (nak) message back towards the original requester. all nodes eavesdrop on that packet and update their route caches.

 when we receive a routereply packet